"Most of them are into hookups": Borga exposes Ghanaian care workers in Germany

 Ghanaian man exposes fake life in US

-YEN.com.gh previously reported that a Ghanaian expatriate has taken to social media to expose the fake luxury life associated with living abroad.
+YEN.com.gh previously reported that a Ghanaian expatriate took to social media to expose the fake luxury life associated with living abroad.

-The residents of the USA indicated in a video that people living well in the United States often live on credit.
+In a video, the US resident indicated that people living well in the country often live on credit.

 PAY ATTENTION: Stay informed and follow us on Google News!